ribajs/riba/README.md

 ### Bug Reporting

 1. Ensure the bug can be reproduced on the latest master.
-2. (optional) Submit a new demo oriented on the existing demos based on the existing demos to illustrate the problem
+2. (optional) Submit a new demo oriented on the existing demos to illustrate the problem

 ### Pull Requests